patbenatar/jquery-slugger/README.md

 safeMode: true, // Don't override slug field after user has strayed
 cleanseSlugInput: true // Cleanse as the user types into the slug input
 ```

+## Utilities

+Slugger exposes some of its internal utilities for you to use in the
+`Slugger.utils` object.

+### Slugger.utils.convert(str)

+Takes an input string and converts it to a URI friendly string, including
+trimming leading and trailing whitespace.

+### Slugger.utils.replace(str)

+Takes a string and replaces all non-URI friendly characters with URI-friendly
+ones.

+### Slugger.utils.ACCENT_MAP

+A massive hash mapping accented characters to their URI-friendly representations.

 ## Caveats

 It currently only supports displaying the slug in an input field.
 You can disable this field if you don't want the user to change it.